AydanKara/Audiophile-E-commerce-Project/README.md

-'This is a a web application (Single Page Application) using React.js and SoftUni Practice Server - REST service, created for educational purposes.
+# This is a a web application (Single Page Application) using React.js and SoftUni Practice Server - REST service, created for educational purposes.